 Next week is the World Tea Conference and Expo.
-While I won’t be attending, it seemed fitting to share this tea because I received it as sample the last time I was there!
+While I won’t be attending, it seemed fitting to share this tea because I received it as a sample the last time I was there!

 Description: “This blend is a unique flavor adventure with sweet notes of our organic black tea and the delicious and captivating bitters of cocoa.
 Ideal to drink hot to comfort the mood.” *Translated using Google Translate